Football boots with sock-like extension above the ankle level for added protection and support. the best high top fooball boots.

 - The micro-textured Flyknit upper material offers a more natural and less restrictive fit.
 This elastic material is thinner compared to the previous generation of Nike Mercurial Superfly.
 Thus, allowing a closer touch and more precise control of the ball.

 - It also features the Dynamic Fit collar that provides a compressed feeling around the ankle.
 This results in a sensation that the football boot is an extension of the foot.
+This is also seen in other prominent Nike shoes such as the Nike Phantom Vision Elite DF Firm Ground and Nike PhantomVSN Academy Dynamic Fit MG.

 - Another groundbreaking feature of this football boot is its Podular Plate System which consists of an internal chassis and the split soleplate.
 This flexible soleplate system offers responsive traction on firm grounds.